sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Is Teammates available for all SendGrid pricing plans?
 {% endanchor %}

-{% warning %}
-SendGrid is releasing the Teammates Beta to users on each pricing plan in phases.
-If you do not immediately have access to Teammates, you will shortly.
-Stay tuned!
+SendGrid is releasing the Teammates beta to each pricing plan in phases.
+However, once Teammates is made generally available and the beta has ended, it will be available to all SendGrid users.

-{% endwarning %}
+If would like to use the Teammates beta, but do not see it under **Settings** on your dashboard, please stay tuned!

 {% anchor h2 %}
 Is there an additional fee to use Teammates?